Pete Nicholls of Parents Beyond Breakup, outlines five ways he's like to see the National Men's Health Strategy support separated fathers.

 3. Give Separated Dads A Voice

-The new Men’s Health Strategy places a strong focus on engaging with men as health consumers but, unlike the Women’s Health Strategy, doesn’t recognize the importance of giving men a voice and listening to their lived experiences.
+The new Men’s Health Strategy places a strong focus on engaging with men as health consumers but, unlike the Women’s Health Strategy, doesn’t recognise the importance of giving men a voice and listening to their lived experiences.

 We have been providing a safe space for separated dads to share their experiences for 20 years.
 If the commitment to “embed active, meaningful, non-tokenistic engagement of men” in the Strategy is genuine, then we can help.